akkinoc/intellij-idea-settings-2017/README.md

                         * Fields: "Package-private": ON
                         * Methods: "Package-private": ON
                         * Parameter in "Package-private" methods: ON
+    * Kotlin
+        * Can be replaced with lambda: ON
+        * Missing KDoc comments for public declarations: ON
     * Properties Files
         * Unused Property: OFF
     * Spelling